SharePoint/sp-dev-docs/docs/declarative-customization/site-design-pnp-provisioning.md

 1. Microsoft Flow
 1. Azure Queue storage
 1. An Azure Function
-1. A SharePoint Framework (SPFX) solution
+1. A SharePoint Framework (SPFx) solution
 1. A PnP provisioning template
 1. A PnP PowerShell script
 1. An app ID and app secret with administrative rights on your tenant